ifireball/jenkins.py-wiki/Easy-Python-Scripting-in-Java-Plugins.md

 }
 ```

 6. Add the python script to the _src/main/python_ directory, which has the same name as your Java class, but in the python file name convention.
 For the previous example it's _my\_class.py_.
-You can also load another modules in this script:
+You can also import and another modules including all Jenkins packages and classes:
     ```python
 ...
 # src/main/python/my_class.py
 ...
 import re
 import mymodule
+import hudson.Util as Util
 ...
 def some_function(text, length):
         if len(text) == length: